-At the event, competitors will approach "members of Congress" and/or their "staff" to request sponsorship, co-sponsorship, votes, etc. Competitors will also write and submit a proposed bill and accompanying fact sheet that will be submitted prior to the event.
+At the event, competitors will approach "members of the legislature" and/or their "staff" to request sponsorship, co-sponsorship, votes, etc. Competitors will also write and submit a proposed bill and accompanying fact sheet that will be submitted prior to the event.
+The four competitors reaching the final round will receive new information and instructions regarding that round at the results reception, Saturday evening, February 28, 2015.